 As a complement to the results about the local coherence of $\Ht$, we give in Section~\ref{Sec_consequences} several examples of categories of modules for which there are torsion pairs $\t$ such that $\Ht$ is locally coherent, but either $\mod\A$ is not locally coherent or $\mod\A$ is locally coherent and $\mathbf{t}$ does not restrict to $\fpmod\A$.

 The organization of the paper goes as follows.
 Section~\ref{Sec_Prelim} serves to recall some facts (most of which are, at least partially, known) about Grothendieck categories, especially about the properties of the finitely ($n$-)presented {objects}.
 In Section~\ref{Sec_Prelim_on_tors} we collect the needed background about torsion pairs of finite type in Grothendieck categories.
 Then, Section~\ref{Sec_Prelim_on_der} contains the basic definitions about triangulated categories, derived categories, general $t$-structures and some constructions related to the Happel-Reiten-Smal\o\ tilts of a $t$-structure.
-Section~\ref{Section_finite_type} is devoted to the proof of Theorem\,A, that follows a route different to} that followed {in the literature} when the ambient category is a category of modules.
-In Section 4, for a given torsion pair of finite type $\mathbf{t}$ in a Grothendieck category, we characterize the objects of the heart $\Ht$ which are finitely presented, with special emphasis in the identification of the stalk complexes in $\fp(\Ht)$.
-In Section~\ref{lfp_section} we study conditions on $\t$ for $\Ht$ to be locally finitely presented, proving, in particular, Theorem~B and Corollary~C. In Section~\ref{Section_loc_coh_hearts}, we study those torsion pairs $\t$ for which $\Ht$ is locally coherent; the main results in this direction are Theorem~\ref{thm.local-coherent-heart-general} and (a more precise version of) Theorem~D. In the final Section~\ref{Sec_consequences}, we specify our main results to the case when $\mathcal{G}$ is a module category, prove Corollary\,E and, inspired by the work of Rosanna Laking \cite{L} and highly motivated by her suggestions, we try to find the relation between the local coherence of the heart and the elementary cogeneration condition of the associated cosilting module being an elementary cogenerator.
-In particular, we prove the general Proposition \ref{last_prop_laking} and a generalized version of Corollary~F that applies to categories of modules over small preadditive categories.
+Section~\ref{Section_finite_type} is devoted to the proof of Theorem~A, following a {route different to} that followed {in the literature} when the ambient category is a category of modules.
+In Section~\ref{Section_fp}, for a given torsion pair of finite type $\mathbf{t}$ in a Grothendieck category, we characterize the objects of the heart $\Ht$ which are finitely presented and finitely $2$-presented, giving special emphasis to the identification of the stalk complexes in $\fp(\Ht)$.
+In Section~\ref{lfp_section} we study conditions on $\t$ for $\Ht$ to be locally finitely presented, proving, in particular, Theorem~B and Corollary~C. In Section~\ref{Section_loc_coh_hearts}, we study those torsion pairs $\t$ for which $\Ht$ is locally coherent; the main results in this direction are Theorem~\ref{thm.local-coherent-heart-general} and (a more precise version of) Theorem~D. In the final Section~\ref{Sec_consequences}, we specify our main results to the case when $\mathcal{G}$ is a category of modules, we prove Corollary~E and, inspired by the work of Rosanna Laking \cite{L} and highly motivated by her suggestions, we try to understand the relations between the local coherence of the heart and the property of the associated cosilting module being an elementary cogenerator.
+In particular, we prove the general Proposition~\ref{last_prop_laking} and a version of Corollary~F that applies to categories of modules over small preadditive categories.